jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

 ### 27 Work done under exemptions must be done in accordance with regulations
 (1) Work done under sections 13 to 25 must be done within the limits prescribed by regulations (if any).
 (2) An exemption under sections 13 to 25 does not apply if subsection (1) is not complied with.

+**Each registered person and provisional licence holder to provide record of work in respect of prescribed sanitary plumbing or drainlaying**

+### 27A Each registered person and provisional licence holder to provide record of work in respect of prescribed sanitary plumbing or drainlaying
+(1) This section applies to each registered person and provisional licence holder who carries out or supervises prescribed sanitary plumbing or drainlaying.
+(2) The person must, on completion of the prescribed sanitary plumbing or drainlaying, provide the owner of the dwelling with a record of work, in the prescribed form (if any), stating what sanitary plumbing or drainlaying work the registered person or provisional licence holder carried out or supervised.
+(3) A record of work given under subsection (2) does not, of itself,— (a) create any liability in relation to any matter to which the record of work relates; or (b) give rise to any civil liability to the owner that would not otherwise exist if the registered person or provisional licence holder were not required to provide the record of work.

 ## Part 2 — Registration and licensing of plumbers, gasfitters, and drainlayers